Janome Memory Craft 500E vs Brother PE900: Embroidery Space or Guided Simplicity?

 Embroidery machines are easier to choose when you stop thinking about features first and start with where they will live.

 Pottery tool bundles are easy to overbuy before a routine is set.
+For most first-time potters, budget pottery beginner starter tools are the better first.

 These two kit types solve different problems.
 The budget metal detecting basic starter kit is built for someone who wants a simple way to begin.